gabrielsoltz/metahub/README.md

 }
 ```

-So now, in addition to the `findings` section we have an extra section `metachecks.`
+So now, in addition to the `findings` section, we have an extra section, `metachecks.`

 MetaChecks are defined by ResourceType.
 For the previous example, the resource type is `AwsEc2SecurityGroup`.